Skip to Content Facebook Feature Image

 Canada is not the only country that has accused Indian officials of plotting an association on foreign soil.

-Last year, U,S, prosecutors said an Indian government official directed a failed plot to assassinate another Sikh separatist leader in New York.
+Last year, U.S. prosecutors said an Indian government official directed a failed plot to assassinate another Sikh separatist leader in New York.
 The official was neither charged nor identified by name, but was described as a “senior field officer” with responsibilities in security management and intelligence.

 Donthi said India’s diplomatic posturing against Canada was more aggressive because of the relatively low stakes.

-“Any public criticism is anathema to the Indian government, which is personified Modi.
+“Any public criticism is anathema to the Indian government, which is personified by Modi.
 Such aggressive reaction is aimed at the international community and, more importantly, at Modi’s domestic constituency,” he said.

 Donthi said the growing rift between India and Canada will also "impact the growing strategic understanding between the U.S. and Western democracies” that are wooing New Delhi as a counterweight to Beijing.